 Lesson 7: The Real Cost of the Wrong Designer Is the Redo.

 That's the real cost of choosing the cheapest option.
-Not just the invoice.
-The redo.
+Not just the invoice, but the redo.
 (And the dread of telling your ED you need to start over six weeks before launch.)

 Annual report design isn't general design work.
 It combines donor psychology, mission translation, and visual storytelling in one high-stakes document.
 A generalist can make it look professional.
 That's not the same as making it build belief.